z0mbix/deploygif/README.md

 Get gifs when you deploy
 ========================

-This is the application code for [deploygif.com](http://deploygif.com)
+This is the application code for [deploygif.com](http://deploygif.com).

+## Infrastructure

+The code that manages the Infrastructure can be found in a separate GitHub repository ([z0mbix/deploygif-infrastructure](https://github.com/z0mbix/deploygif-infrastructure))

 ## Description